peastman/statmech/source/phasespace.rst

 Consider the states contained in a tiny but still finite region of phase space.
 Initially those states will move in almost (but not exactly) the same direction, and the volume they occupy will remain almost (but not exactly) the same.
 But gradually they will spread out, and mix with other states that started in different parts of phase space.
 Eventually they will become widely distributed.
-If you then look at a tiny but finite region of phase space, you will find it contains states that started in many different places.
+If you then look at any finite region of phase space, you will find it contains states that started in many different places.
 Infinitesimal regions of phase space remain intact and maintain the same probability density.
 But for any finite values of :math:`\delta x` and :math:`\delta p`, the "microstates" eventually become mixed up and their probability density converges to a uniform average value.
 That is